SSJemey/bd-hdi-digital-divide/README.md

 ## Why this matters here

 This note started as a snapshot and turned into something more specific once the full 34-year series was in hand: Bangladesh did not simply grow quickly, it closed a real gap with a larger neighbor while a country that once led the region fell behind.
-That is the kind of finding that only shows up when you go past the headline number and look at the shape of the trend — which is the habit I would want to bring to the DAI Hub: not just tracking whether a country's indicators are moving in the right direction, but understanding the shape of that movement well enough to ask what is actually driving it, and who it is and isn't reaching yet.
+That is the kind of finding that only shows up when you go past the headline number and look at the shape of the trend, which is the habit I would want to bring to the DAI Hub: not just tracking whether a country's indicators are moving in the right direction, but understanding the shape of that movement well enough to ask what is actually driving it, and who it is and isn't reaching yet.

 ---